boktai1000/project-mithril/README.md

 ### Format / Clear USB Drive using Powershell (no third party utilities)

+* List all disks

+`Get-Disk`

+* Clear USB Drive after determining disk number
   * Note: These commands assume that X is the disk you want to clear

 `Clear-Disk -Number X -RemoveData`